-The purpose of the Schwann cell on the Neuron is to control impulse signals along the Axons.
-Depending on what the purpose of the nerve would
+The purpose of the schwann cell on the neuron is to control impulse signals along the axons.
+Depending on what the purpose of

-- Neuron: A Neuron (Nerve Cell), also called Neurone, or Neurolemma, is an electrically excitable cell that processes
+- Neuron: A neuron (nerve cell/neurone/neurolemma, is an electrically excitable cell that processes

 and transmits information through electrical and chemical signals.

-- Nucleus: A Neuron's Nucleus is the same as any Nucleus for any other cell type, containing the cells genetic
+- Nucleus: The nucleus of a neuron is the same as the nucleus for any other cell type; it contains the cells genetic

-- Axon: The Axon also called Nerve Fiber; is a long, slender projection of a Neuron, its job is to conduct
+- Axon: The axon (nerve fiber), is a long, slender projection of a neuron, its job is to conduct

 electrical impulses away from the neuron's cell body to transmit information to other cells.

-- Glial: Glial cells are also known as Neuroglia, or Glia, are non-neuronal cells that maintain homeostasis,
+- Glial Cells: Glial cells (neuroglia/glia), are non-neuronal cells that maintain homeostasis,

 form myelin, and provide support and protection for neurons in the brain and peripheral nervous system.

-- Axon Terminals: Axon Terminals, also called Synaptic Boutons, are distal terminations of the branches of an
+- Axon Terminals: Axon terminals (synaptic boutons), are distal terminations of the branches of an

 axon.
 An axon nerve fiber is a long, slender projection of a nerve cell, or neuron, that conducts electrical